Home and Landscape

-Cane and leaf rust affects some blackberry cultivars, especially trailing varieties such as olallieberry, and can reduce fruit yield.
+The cane and leaf rust fungus affects some blackberry cultivars, especially trailing varieties such as olallieberry, and can reduce fruit yield.

 Identification

-The first symptom of cane and leaf rust is lemon yellow to orange pustules (uredinia, photograph by Oregon State University) that erupt from the bark of the fruiting canes of susceptible blackberries.
-Spores (urediniospores) from these pustules during wet weather infect leaves and produce small, yellow uredinia on the leaves during early summer.
-Pale brownish yellow fruiting bodies (telia) develop among the uredinia on leaves in early fall.
-The telia produce teliospores that can infect the primocanes (vegetative canes).
+The first symptom of cane and leaf rust is yellow to orange pustules (uredinia) that erupt from the bark of the fruiting canes of susceptible blackberries.
+During wet weather in early summer, spores (urediniospores) from these pustules infect leaves and produce small, yellow uredinia on the leaves.
+Brownish yellow fruiting bodies (telia) develop among the uredinia on leaves in early fall.
+The telia produce teliospores that can infect the primocanes (vegetative canes, those that don't produce fruit).
 Infected primocanes can develop orangish pustules, called aecia and spermagonia.
 Orangish pustules (photograph by Oregon State University) may also develop on fruit.

 It is important not to confuse the relatively common cane and leaf rust with the less common but more damaging orange rust.
 Orange rust causes infected plants to produce many small, weak shoots from the base of the plant.
 Cane and leaf rust can be distinguished by the presence of yellow pustules (uredinia) on both the canes and leaves.
 Orange rust causes orange pustules only on the leaves.